mendhak/mendhak.github.io/_posts/2019-09-24-openstreetmap-workflow-marmari.md

 Although I'm not a prolific or advanced editor, I do enjoy contributing to OpenStreetMap.
 I'll generally perform edits when I notice new changes in my area or while on holiday when I find certain features, trails or details are missing.

-I recently visited the town of Marmari, Evia in Greece and noticed that OpenStreetMap had almost no info on this place; there were no street names, stores or ATMs, even though they did exist in real life.
+I recently visited the village of Marmari, Evia in Greece and noticed that OpenStreetMap had almost no info on this place; there were no street names, stores or ATMs, even though they did exist in real life.
 The 'before' is pretty bleak.

 ![before]({{ site.baseurl }}/assets/images/openstreetmap-workflow-marmari/marmari_empty.png)